lsantanen/eco_genomics_2025/transcriptomics/transcriptomics_notes.md

 -   Copied in notes about the LFC comparisons from `code_for_Gen_comparisons.txt` into `Homework 2.Rmd`

 -   Tried to make the graph to compare LFC of G1 and G2, but can't get the colors to work

+    -   Never mind, I was confused about the presentation of the graph the graph will just have the points all in black

+-   Now need to change the code for the second analysis